Dutch Ban Turkish Official From Entry, Erdogan Hits Back With 'Nazi' Comment

 Turkey is holding a referendum vote in April on increasing the president's power, and many expatriates living throughout the European Union still have voting rights.
 As of 2015, there were about 75,000 Turkish nationals living in the Netherlands.

-Officials in Rotterham wanted the Turkish foreign minister to meet with supporters in private because of potential unrest, reports Teri Schultz:
+Officials in Rotterdam wanted the Turkish foreign minister to meet with supporters in private because of potential unrest, reports Teri Schultz:

 "But even before these negotiations were completed, the Dutch foreign ministry says, (Turkey) started threatening sanctions against the Netherlands, which made it impossible to find a compromise and thus landing rights for Cavusoglu's plane were withdrawn."

-In response, Turkey's Family Minister Fatma Betul Sayan Kaya decided to go to Rotterham by road from Germany, the state-run Anadolu news agency reported.
+In response, Turkey's Family Minister Fatma Betul Sayan Kaya decided to go to Rotterham by road from Germany.
+She said on Twitter that she was stopped about 100 feet from the Turkish consulate in Rotterham, and prevented from entering the building, according to Reuters.

-And Turkey has summoned the Dutch charge d'affaires to the foreign ministry in Ankara for an explanation.
+And Saturday evening, the Dutch Embassy in Ankara and its consulate in Istanbul were closed off by Turkish authorities for security reasons, according to a Turkish foreign ministry official who spoke with the AP through customary anonymity.

+Early Sunday, Turkish Prime Minister Binali Yildirim said in a statement, "There will be a stronger reprisal against the unacceptable treatment" toward Turkish ministers, according to the AP.
+Yildirim added, "Our so-called European friends who speak of democracy, freedom of expression and human rights have failed their class.

 The German government canceled a rally by a Turkish minister citing security reasons, as reported by NPR, and President Erdogan responded by saying the practices were "no different than the Nazi ones of the past."